-- 1. The objective of this meeting is to deliver the staff's research findings on the diversity of accounting policies applied to exploration and evaluation expenditure within the scope of IFRS 6 Exploration for and Evaluation of Mineral Resources. - 2.
+- 1. The objective of this meeting is to present an explanation of extractive activities in the minerals and oil and gas industries, together with common accounting challenges for those extractive activities and reasons for those challenges. - 2.
 We are not asking the Board to make any decisions at this meeting.